Love2Latch Covid-19 Consent Form (October 2020)

 I understand that there is a risk of transmission of COVID-19 as a result of attending the clinic I agree that Jas Jones of Love2Latch, cannot accept responsibility for transmission of COVID-19 should I or my baby become infected in the future.

-I have completed the Online Feeding Assessment and Consultation questionnaire and the information is true and accurate to the best of my knowledge.
+I have completed the Online Medical Questionnaire, Consent Form and Covid-19 Screening Form and the information is true and accurate to the best of my knowledge.

-I have discussed with Jas the following points at length on the phone or online and can confirm:
+I have informed Jas about the following points online or over the phone and can confirm:

 - As already stated, I confirm we have no family history of bleeding conditions